The Power of Naming Feelings

 The swimming pool was alive with the sounds of children splashing, laughing, and playing, but one interaction caught my attention.
 A child nearby was wailing, visibly resistant and unhappy, while their mother seemed equally overwhelmed—reacting, not responding.
-It was a raw, familiar moment that many parents can relate to, and it sent me back in time to my own struggles before I learned and practiced what I’m about to share with you.
+It was a raw, familiar moment.
+One that sent me back to my own early struggles with emotions — long before I had language for what was happening inside me.

 Feelings—such an integral part of being human, yet so often misunderstood or avoided.
 Many of us go through life without fully grasping what we’re feeling or why.
 Personally, I sometimes still catch myself trying to avoid identifying my emotions.
 Growing up, expressing feelings wasn’t always a safe or wise choice, so I learned to protect myself by keeping them hidden.
 That served me well as a child, but as an adult, it became a limitation.